Early Electric Car Charging

 Another example from Newark, NJ, around 1910, with the charger highlighted.

-Then again, there was Andrew Carnegie’s garage.
+Then again, there was Andrew Carnegie’s garage, complete with uniformed staff.

 This the spec sheet for GE automobile chargers,